 - Parent counseling and training.
 Includes (i) assisting parents in understanding the special needs of their child, (ii) providing parents with information about child development, and (iii) helping parents to acquire the necessary skills that will allow them to support the implementation of their child's IEP or IFSP. - Physical therapy.
-Physical therapy means services provided by a qualified physical therapist. - Psychological.
+Physical therapy focuses on functional mobility through assessment and intervention of body systems, body functions, and activity limitations.
+School-based physical therapy is a related service provided to students who require the skilled service to access and navigate their school environment.
+Physical therapists may also consult with school teams on appropriate equipment, devices, and school accessibility to ensure that all students can participate in their educational programming despite any physical limitations. - Psychological.
 Psychological services includes (i) administering psychological and educational tests, and other assessment procedures, (ii) interpreting assessment results, (iii) obtaining, integrating, and interpreting information about child behavior and conditions relating to learning, (iv) consulting with other staff members in planning school programs to meet the special educational needs of children as indicated by psychological tests, interviews, direct observation, and behavioral assessments, (v) planning and managing a program of psychological services, including psychological counseling for children and parents, and (vi) assisting in developing positive behavioral intervention strategies. - Recreation.
 This service includes (i) assessment of leisure function, (ii) therapeutic recreation services, (iii) recreation programs in schools and community agencies, and (iv) leisure education. - Rehabilitation counseling.
 Rehabilitation services means services provided by qualified personnel in individual or group sessions that focus specifically on career development, employment preparation, achieving independence, and integration in the workplace and community of a student with a disability. - School health and school nurse.
 These health services are designed to enable a child with a disability to receive FAPE as described in the child's IEP.
 School nurse services are services provided by a qualified school nurse.
 School health services are services that may be provided by either a qualified school nurse or another qualified person. - Social work.
-Social work in schools including (i) preparing a social or developmental history on a child with a disability, (ii) group and individual counseling with the child and family, (iii) working in partnership with parents and others on those problems in a child's living situation (home, school, and community) that affect the child's adjustment in school, (iv) mobilizing school and community resources to enable the child to learn as effectively as possible in his or her educational program, and (v) assisting in developing positive behavioral intervention strategies. - Speech-language pathology Services.
-Speech-language services include (i) identification of children with speech or language impairments, (ii) diagnosis and appraisal of specific speech or language impairments, (iii) referral for medical or other professional attention necessary for the habilitation of speech or language impairments, (iv) provision of speech and language services for the habilitation or prevention of communicative impairments, and (v) counseling and guidance of parents, children, and teachers regarding speech and language impairments.
+Social work in schools including (i) preparing a social or developmental history on a child with a disability, (ii) group and individual counseling with the child and family, (iii) working in partnership with parents and others on those problems in a child's living situation (home, school, and community) that affect the child's adjustment in school, (iv) mobilizing school and